jenkinsci/plugin-installation-manager-tool/README.md

 * `JENKINS_UC_DOWNLOAD`: *DEPRECATED* use `JENKINS_UC_DOWNLOAD_URL` instead.

 * `JENKINS_UC_DOWNLOAD_URL`: used to configure a custom URL from where plugins will be downloaded from.
 When this value is set, it replaces the plugin download URL found in the `update-center.json` file with `${JENKINS_UC_DOWNLOAD_URL}`.
 Often used to cache or to proxy the Jenkins plugin download site.
 If set then all plugins will be downloaded through that URL.
+Can also be set via the `--jenkins-update-center-download-url` CLI option, which takes precedence over the environment variable.

 * `JENKINS_UC_HASH_FUNCTION`: used to configure the hash function which checks content from UCs.
 Currently `SHA1` (deprecated), `SHA256` (default), and `SHA512` can be specified.